Odes to a Classic Hundred Standards

 Xuedou's attached words say, "A staff shaped in the mountains."

-"Below the shadowless tree, gathered in the same boat."
+"Below the shadowless tree, we’re united in the same boat."

 Xuedou's attached words say, "A peaceful sea, a clear river."